hppavilion1/WalScript-Alpha/README.md

 command}arg}arg}arg}
 etc. The commands are:

-print}value}value}value…value} - a print statement
+print}value}value}…}value} - a print statement

 var}name}value} - declare or set variable name to value

 bool}name}value} - declares or sets a boolean to value (value can be 1,0,or t. t toggles the boolean.)

-input}var}message} - get input from prompt “message” and set var to response
+input}name}message} - get input from prompt message and set variable or bool name to evaluated response

-binput}bool}message} - get input from prompt “message” and set bool to response
+rinput}var}message} - get input from prompt message and set var to unevaluated response (similar to python's raw_input)

 hold} - just waits for the user to hit enter